 The City’s vision for the Kingsbridge Armory is to create a mixed-use facility that will anchor the local community and create a unique destination to attract visitors from throughout the city and the region.
 The RFP, released in September of 2006, envisions stores, a park perimeter, a movie theater or cultural venue and rental space for community organizations at reduced rates.
-The RFP specifically discouraged the inclusion of suburban-style big-box stores and stated that preference would be given to projects that provide retail jobs that pay at least $10 an hour and include benefits.
+The RFP specifically discouraged the inclusion of suburban-style big-box stores and stated that preference would be given to projects that provide retail jobs that pay at least $10 an hour and include benefit packages.

 One controversial aspect of the proposed development is school space.
 Many in the community believe that some space in the Armory should be used for new schools.
-The original RFP included that the NYC Department of Education (DOE) was prepared to fund and build one primary school with 441 seats, and one primary/intermediate school with 630 seats.
+The RFP included that the NYC Department of Education (DOE) was prepared to fund and build one primary school with 441 seats, and one primary/intermediate school with 630 seats.
 DOE reversed their initial assessment in November of 2007, stating that there were a sufficient number of school seats in the area to meet the community’s needs.
 Residents and community leaders believe that the DOE is underestimating the growing population and is overlooking the fact that area schools are overcrowding.
 However, no schools will be included because of DOE’s decision.

-The Uniform Land Use Review Procedure was certified by the Department of City Planning in spring 2009, allowing the land use process to move forward.
-Around the same time, the City’s Industrial Development Agency (IDA) approved $17 million in tax breaks for the Related Companies.
+In March 2009, the City’s Industrial Development Agency (IDA) approved $17 million in tax breaks for the Related Companies.
 The approval of the tax breaks came despite opposition from local community groups and some elected officials, including City Controller William Thompson and Manhattan Borough President Scott Stringer (D), who had hoped to delay a decision until a CBA was finalized.